superstes/growautomation/docs/source/setup/raspberry.rst

 * Now we will set-up the usb device to be bootable as described `in this raspi doc <https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md>`_

-  1. If you have a older board you might want to install all updates
+  1. If you have an older board you might want to install all updates

     .. code-block:: bash